cancelei/Greenthanol-a-Hackathon-Website/README.md

 ### Key Features <a name="key-features"></a>

-Presentation of the Hackathon Project add key 2
+- Presentation of the Hackathon Project
+- Video Presentation
+- Participants and their Roles
+- Key Features of the Solution

 <p align="right">(<a href="#readme-top">back to top</a>)</p>